loafey/master-thesis/Thesis/1.0. Introduction/main.typ

 programming languages, for instance: C, C++, or Rust.
 In C memory management is manual, and in C++ there are options for automatic memory management, but the compile time guarantees are few and weak.
-Rust has mostly solved the issue of memory management with the introduction of an ownership model and a borrow checker @matsakis2014rust.
+Rust has mostly solved the issue of memory management by introducing an ownership model and a borrow checker @matsakis2014rust.

 Although Rust offers many functional aspects, many are still missing, for instance; _purity_ and _referential transparency_.
 We propose